Representative Arthur J. Corvese

 the House Rules Committee.

-During his tenure, Representative Corvese
+During his tenure, Representative Corvese has

-the penalties for fentanyl possession, prevent misuse of the food
+the penalties for fentanyl possession, prevent

-assistance program (SNAP), and
+misuse of the food assistance program (SNAP), and enable police to seize

-pimps' proceeds from prostitution as well as proceeds from conspiracy to
+pimps' proceeds from prostitution as well as proceeds from

-sponsored laws enacted as part of the housing packages backed by House
+He has sponsored laws enacted as part of the housing packages backed by House

-Speaker K. Joseph Shekarchi creating an
+Speaker K. Joseph Shekarchi allowing flexibility on the tax

-online database to help Rhode Islanders find available affordable
+online database to help Rhode Islanders find available

-automatic external defibrillator on hand.
+external defibrillator on hand.

 Representative Corvese